joselado/quantum-lattice/README.md

 ## Superlattices ##
-Electronic band structure, Fermi surface and local density of states of a superlattice built from a defected triangular lattice
+Electronic band structure, Fermi surface and local density of states of a superlattice built from a defective triangular lattice
 ![Alt text](screenshots/2d_superlattice.png?raw=true "Triangular superlattice")